Resource

 Extreme Heat Emergency (Level 2)

-Daytime and overnight temperatures are higher than seasonal norms and getting hotter every day.
+Threat: Daytime and overnight temperatures are higher than seasonal norms and getting hotter every day.

 Action: Activate your emergency plan.

-Read the results of the 2021 Vancouver Indoor Air Temperature Survey.
+Read the results of the study here

-2021 BC Heat Dome and VCH ER Visits
+2021 BC heat dome and VCH ER Visits

 Following the 2021 BC heat dome, the VCH Public Health Surveillance Unit studied data on emergency room visits in collaboration with VCH and Providence Health Care Emergency Medicine programs.
 Several key findings were identified:

-The extreme heat event that affected much of British Columbia in 2021 resulted in a substantial increase in Emergency Department visits related to heat-related illness in VCH hospitals.
+• The extreme heat event that affected much of British Columbia in 2021 resulted in a substantial increase in Emergency Department visits related to heat-related illness in VCH hospitals.

-Rates of heat-related Emergency Department visits varied substantially by area of residence.
+• Rates of heat-related Emergency Department visits varied substantially by area of residence.
 Among the urban neighbourhoods in the VCH region, a higher rate of heat-related ED visits was observed among residents in the Downtown Eastside, Kensington, Victoria-Fraserview, North Vancouver City-East/West, and North Vancouver District Municipality –Central.

-Among age groups, the highest rate of heat-related ED visits was among those aged greater than 80 years.
+• Among age groups, the highest rate of heat-related ED visits was among those aged greater than 80 years.
 Slightly more than half of heat-related ED visits and over 90% of hospitalizations among these visits were among those aged 65 years or older.

 Comprehensive heat event preparedness is essential to minimize future health impacts, as the risk of extreme heat events in the context of a warming climate continues to evolve.